rendy-it/configure-ad/README.md

 <p>

 - Then, click on “ipconfig1” and change the Allocation from “Dynamic” to “Static” and click on “Save”.
+- Once you do that, the private IP address of DC-1 should no longer change.

 </p>
 <br />